Edinburgh native Susie Henderson gives the low-down on foodie hotspots, hidden museums, lifestyle stores and Scottish brews.

 0700-0900.
-Line your belly with cooked-to-order porridge topped with homemade marmalade from The Edinburgh Larder (15 Blackfriars Street, 0131 556 6922), then jolt yourself into action with a fast walk through Holyrood Park, an extraordinary piece of wilderness in the heart of the city.
+Grab your caffeine fix at Brew Lab Artisan Coffee Bar (6-8 South College Street, 0131 662 8963); regulars rave about the quality of the house blend espresso and yummy pastries from local bakery Le Petit Français.
+If you’re a tea drinker, there’s a tip-top selection of brews from Edinburgh-based Pekoe Tea too.
+Now you’re alert, jolt yourself into action with a fast walk through Holyrood Park, an extraordinary piece of wilderness in the heart of the city.
 For spectacular views, follow the trail along the rugged Salisbury crags and up Arthur’s Seat.

 Book now and make your own 24 hour adventure, with our flights from London to Edinburgh.

 Written by World Travel Guide.